Showing posts sorted by relevance for query uninvited. Sort by date Show all posts

 Let's play!

-As with any adventure, the Uninvited is all about exploration, study, investigation, and lots of trial and error.
-Well, with Uninvited, the trial and error parts are paramount with the earlier stages presenting a steep learning curve.
+Uninvited is all about exploration, study, investigation, and lots of trial and error.
+Well, with Uninvited, the trial-and-error parts are paramount, with the earlier stages presenting a steep learning curve.
 This game takes no prisoners.
-Yes, I'm talking about you Scarlet O'Hara, and that vicious temper of yours!
+Yes, I'm talking about you, Scarlet O'Hara, and that vicious temper of yours!

-Here are two more screenshots of the hallways that (embarrassingly) took me eons to suss out...
+Here are two more screenshots of the hallways that (embarrassingly) took me aeons to suss out...

 Scarlet seems to be guarding each of the four doors.
 So why don't we sneak upstairs?

-It's much safer upstairs and you can freely explore each room... for an item to combat Scarlet!
+It's much safer upstairs, and you can freely explore each room... for an item to combat Scarlet!

 I love big tips!